 The traveler who quit studying to visit 97 countries by the time he's 27 (judging by these amazing images it doesn't look like he needed photography lessons, anyway)

-Now aged 27, he has travelled to a staggering 97 countries, and his awe-inspiring photographs reveal his incredible experiences.
++20 Now aged 27, Lindgren has travelled to a staggering 97 countries, and his awe-inspiring photographs reveal his incredible experiences along the way.
+Pictured is a decorated Pakistani truck

 +20